Khatija-Essa/PrimeCode_XBCAD7319/README.md

 - Users can create a resume by entering:
   - **Personal details, education, work experience, and additional documents.**
 - Resumes are saved for use in job applications.

 ---
+### Find a Job Page
+- Displays job listings with key details such as:
+  - **Logo, job title, company, location, salary, job type, and posting date.**
+- Users can filter job results by province, city, job type, and posting date.
+- Advanced filters (available for purchase) provide more precise results.
+- Logged-in users can click a job to view its full details and apply directly.

+---